 I Have a Website but no Cybersecurity Team- Is it Too Late for Me?

 You ideally want to implement security in your site’s code before it launches.
 But it’s not too late to improve your company’s cybersecurity.
 Partnering with a reliable group of experts or a trusted company is the best way to get started.
 There are dozens of things to look for in a cybersecurity company, but a few key elements would be:

 - Continuity.
 If a company talks up its low costs but disappears after they install your software, they aren’t the right long-term partner.
 Look for companies that have long relationships with their customers.

 - Ability to Scale.
 If your company is growing and scaling its security policies, you want a cybersecurity company that can grow with you.
 Small businesses should consider a consultant’s growth potential.

-Once you find a firm with security expertise, they should evaluate your current systems, which may include penetration testing of existing website or application code, a review of server security and network security, and validating that encryption certificates exist and are up to date.
+Once you find a firm with security expertise, they should evaluate your current systems, including penetration testing of existing website or application code, a review of server security and network security, and validating that encryption certificates exist and are up to date.
 And for any new systems or software you implement, make sure there’s a secure coding process in place to prevent future hacks.
-Business owners with security at the top of their to-do list can avoid the headache by partnering with experts.
+Business owners with security at the top of their to-do list can avoid headaches by partnering with experts.